Brian Angelichio

-NFL Coaching
+NFL coaching

 Angelichio starting his tenure in the NFL coaching tight ends with the Tampa Bay Buccaneers when he came to the NFL from Rutgers with Greg Schiano.
 He was fired from the Buccaneers the same time as Schiano, leading him to spend two years coaching tight ends for the Cleveland Browns from 2014-2015.
 This was followed by three years of coaching tight ends for the Green Bay Packers.
-In 2019 he was not retained by Matt LaFleur and the Packers organization.
+In 2019, he was not retained by Matt LaFleur and the Packers organization.
 He would end up spending the 2019 season coaching tight ends for the Washington Redskins.
-In 2020 it was announced Angelichio would join the Carolina Panthers as the team's tight ends coach.
+In 2020, it was announced Angelichio would join the Carolina Panthers as the team's tight ends coach.

-In 2022 Kevin O'Connell hired Angelichio away from the Panthers to become the new Tight Ends/Passing Game Coordinator for the Minnesota Vikings.
+In 2022, Angelichio was hired by Kevin O'Connell to be the passing game coordinator and tight ends coach for the Minnesota Vikings.
+The two had worked together previously for the Redskins in 2019.